-In planning and performing our audit, we considered Jemez Springs Domestic Water Association's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Jemez Springs Domestic Water Association's internal control over financial reporting.
+Management of Jemez Springs Domestic Water Association is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered Jemez Springs Domestic Water Association's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Jemez Springs Domestic Water Association's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of Jemez Springs Domestic Water Association's internal control over financial reporting.